 - Invoke the queryFeatures() method on the parcel layer.

 - Write code that handles the FeatureSet returned by queryFeatures().

-Have a look at this example, which essentially carries out the Jen & Barry’s site selection queries (minus the ones having to do with the recreation areas and highways).
+Have a look at the example below, which essentially carries out the Jen & Barry's site selection queries (minus the ones having to do with the recreation areas and highways).

 Again, here is a list of the main points to take away from this script:

 - A series of variables holding the selection criteria are defined at the top of the script, making it easier to modify those values if desired.